tuyenshares/personal-website/content/authors/admin/_index.md

 role: ""
 avatar_filename: avatar.png
-bio: I am passionate about understanding why we do things we do and finding evidence-based methods to improve ourselves.
+bio: I am passionate about understanding why we do things we do and finding evidence-based methods to improve our lives.
 interests:
   - Cognitive science
   - Behavioural Economics
-  - Data
+  - Data analytics
   - Mindfulness
   - Education
 social: